FedorIvanov37/sv-terminal/README.md

 ## v0.15.1 Release info

+v0.15.1 is the same as v0.15 with a few small improvements and adding Keep Alive functions.
+Release info below concerns both versions v0.15 and v0.15.1

 * New features
   * Since v0.15 SvTerminal GUI delivers as a single binary executable .exe file
   * The card number will be hidden in logs and the message constructor, except in debug mode